 Around the fourth month, a baby’s circadian rhythm is consolidated.
-If you are consistent with routines, your baby learns to differentiate between day and night.
+If you are consistent with routines, your baby will learn to differentiate between day and night.
 The hours a baby sleeps at night increase slowly, but they still need naps during the day.
-In fact, sleeping during the day and sleeping at night are interdependent, because the amount of hours a baby sleeps during the day affect sleep at night.
+In fact, sleeping during the day and sleeping at night are interdependent, because the amount of hours a baby sleeps during the day affects sleep at night.

 During the day, babies should sleep a minimum of two naps of 1 or 2 hours.
 Some children even sleep three naps!
 The morning nap is regularly set 1 hour and a half or 2 hours after waking up, while the midday nap is usually around 1:00 or 2:00 p.m.

 The time you choose for each nap is not that important, what is important is sticking to a fixed sleep schedule.
 That way, your little one will anticipate their sleep hours.
 You can create a short pre-sleep routine, like having a feeding or reading a book, followed by putting them in their crib, and slightly turning down the bedroom lights.

 Sleep regressions are something that can happen when your little one is four months old.
 What this means is that after some time sleeping well, your baby starts waking up more often at night or having trouble sleeping –like when they were newborns.
 But don’t worry, this sleep regression is normal in some babies, and it lasts two to four weeks.
 What you can do to cope during this period is promote healthy sleep habits and establish a routine, so you can follow it with your little one.